- Home

 Hadley Leggett is novelist and science writer from Seattle.
 Her debut novel, All They Ask Is Everything, was published by Lake Union in 2024, and her short stories and essays have appeared in the Bellevue Literary Review, Literary Mama, and Halfway Down the Stairs.
 Before turning to fiction, her winding career path included degrees in medicine, biochemistry, Spanish, and journalism.
 This is her first year as a Rising Star judge, but she co-chaired the event in 2024 and her own manuscript won the award in 2021.

 Leslie Lehr is a novel consultant and the prize-winning author of seven books.
-Her memoir, A Boob’s Life: How America’s Obsession Shaped Me… And You, was featured for Women’s History Month and optioned by HBOMax.
+Her memoir, A Boob’s Life: How America’s Obsession Shaped Me… And You, hit #1 in feminist literature on Amazon and was optioned by HBOMax.
 Her novels include What a Mother Knows, Wife Goes On, and the Pirates Alley Faulkner Prize winner, 66 Laps.
 Her essays appear in Writer’s Digest, Time, Newsweek, and the New York Times Modern Love series read by Katie Couric on NPR.
+She also works as a developmental editor, and consultant for Truby Writer's Studio.
 A graduate of USC film school with an MFA from Antioch, Leslie is an annual Rising Star Judge who loves helping writers get their stories heard.

 Elizabeth Luciano holds an MFA from the University of Massachusetts Amherst, and is now a writing professor at Bucks County Community College, where she founded and directs the Bucks County Short Fiction Contest.
 Her short fiction and essays have been published in Seventeen, The Boston Globe, Mademoiselle, The Philadelphia Inquirer, and Brides.
 She is at work on her second novel.